Services for Alumni

 Off-site Access to Databases and Ejournals

 Unfortunately, our licenses do not allow alumni to access databases and/or ejournals from off-site.
 And some resources are restricted to current students, faculty, and staff.
-[Call the Ask Use Desk at 413-545-2623 before visiting campus to make sure the resource you are interested in is available.]
+Call the Learning Commons Desk at 413-545-2623 before visiting campus to make sure the resource you are interested in is available.

 Here are a few additional suggestions: